CSE512-14W/fp-tianyizh-tqchen-luheng/README.md

 ## Development Process
 * Start with toy dataset from UCI machine learning repository for prototyping our project.
 * Use static data exported from the machine learning tool for front-end development, such as visualization of tree and path.
+* We added another larger dataset from Kaggle in the health domain to see if this tool can help difficult machine learning problems.
 * For the next step, we implemented frontend-backend communication to enable user interaction and instant feedback of the machine learning algorithm.
 * From exploration with the current tool, we decided to add more powerful features such as feature selection (both groups and single features) and generalized tree modification.
+Both frontend and backend need to make big changes to support these new interations.

 ## How to run the demo
 The demo can run in linux or mac machines, first make make sure system requirements are met